-Best Podcasts for Tweens in Middle School
+Best Podcasts for Kids in Middle School

-Listen as world-famous radio reporter Eleanor foils devious plots, outwits crafty villains, and goes after The Big Story.
+Listen as world-famous radio reporter Eleanor foils devious plots, outwits crafty villains, and goes after the Big Story.
 Eleanor’s pursuit of truth takes her into orbit, out to sea, and even to the halls of Congress!
 Her adventures are entertaining and informative.

 Activity to try: Have a discussion about Eleanor and her values, especially the importance of access to information, being inclusive to different points of view, and telling the truth.
 Then have your students write about what their values are.